pluralsh/documentation/pages/03-plural-features/07-pr-automation/index.md

 ---
-title: Pull Request Automation
+title: Pull request automation
-description: Self-Service GitOps with PR Automation
+description: Self-Service GitOps with PR automation
 ---
 GitOps and Infrastructure as Code workflows are extremely powerful, but they include a fair amount of manual care and feeding to operate longterm.
 Each reconfiguration requires a code change which usually involves manual human effort that is expensive and prone to error.
 Plural intends to solve that by providing a toolkit to automate on top of your IaC workflows using a number of key patterns: